Pavan-1997/AWS_Resources_Cron_Shell/README.md

 The resources that are considered are below:

--AWS EC2 Instances
+- AWS EC2 Instances

--AWS S3 Buckets
+- AWS S3 Buckets

--AWS Lambda Functions
+- AWS Lambda Functions

--AWS IAM Roles
+- AWS IAM Roles

 All the commands are written in shell in CMD text file and are executed as awscmds.sh in Ubuntu Server